Droogans/unmaintainable-code/README.md

 #### Reduce, Reuse, Recycle

 If you have to define a structure to hold data for callbacks, always call the structure `PRIVDATA`.
-Every module can define it's own `PRIVDATA`.
+Every module can define its own `PRIVDATA`.
 In VC++, this has the advantage of confusing the debugger so that if you have a `PRIVDATA` variable and try to expand it in the watch window, it doesn't know which `PRIVDATA` you mean, so it just picks one.

 #### Obscure film references